 Our Educational Doctorate in Transformational Change (EdD) provides dynamic opportunities for understanding the world of teaching and learning in a variety of settings from classroom to boardroom.
 This program is designed to provide participants with the knowledge, skills, attitudes and beliefs to create transformational change at the personal, social, and organizational levels.
 This program is an experiential/multidisciplinary opportunity that has at its core a desire to examine the complex world of learning.
 Curriculum and pedagogy are seen as being structured like a web of constantly evolving theories and practices.
 Tomorrow’s educational leaders will require the skills and knowledge encompassing an understanding of how philosophical, socio-cultural, multicultural, technological and political influences impact schools, ministries and leading edge organizations in education, health and industry.

-Meet Arts Education Graduate Students:
+Meet Arts Education Graduate Students, Alumni and Faculty:

 Sheinagh Anderson Artist, researcher, teacher, mentor, and designer of Contemplative Artist Praxis as Sādhanā

 Leo Adams: A Case Study Documentary Film (Mamchur)

 Profiles, an example of Arkhelogy (Mamchur)

 Youth Participation in Music (O'Neill, Senyshyn)